Install globally

 deploy - Cloud Deployment

-Deploy your MCP server to mcp-use cloud.
+Deploy your MCP server to Manufact Cloud.

 Options: